kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 | 0x0  | GROUP     | Publisher |
 |------|-----------|-|

-## GROUP Stream
+## Group Stream
-The publisher creates GROUP streams in response to a SUBSCRIBE.
+The publisher creates Group Streams in response to a SUBSCRIBE.

-The stream MUST start with a GROUP message and MAY be followed by any number of OBJECT messages.
+A Group stream MUST start with a GROUP message and MAY be followed by any number of FRAME messages.

+Both the publisher and subscriber MAY reset the stream at any time.
+The lowest priority streams should be reset first during congestion.

-The publisher MUST send a SUBSCRIBE_DROP if the stream is reset using the corresponding error code.
+When a Group stream is reset, the publisher MUST send a SUBSCRIBE_DROP message on the corresponding Subscribe stream.
-This includes resets triggered by the subscriber via STOP_SENDING.
+A future version of this draft might utilize reliable reset instead.

 ### GROUP Message
 The GROUP message contains information about the group, as well as a reference to the subscription being served.